 Genomics and Social Intelligence (as an advanced form of accuracy)

-T paradigm shift .
+Has the shift in modes of knowing that participants in the national statistics collaboratory referred to with respect to their field has already taken place in genomics?

-Compared to the other two domains we engaged with, the field of genomics is a highly institutionalised form of Social Intelligence.
+Compared to the other two domains we engaged with, the field of genomics is a highly institutionalised form of big data science, perhaps even a prototypical one.
 All of the participants at our collaboratory were already integral to the SI of NGS BD – they are part of this new era.
-Thus, in contrast to the National Statistics Collaboratory domain, we did not witness debate about the pros and cons of the so-called paradigm shift from older ways of knowing and doing (hypothesis driven science) to the new mode of Social Intelligence (data driven science).
+Thus, in contrast to the National Statistics Collaboratory domain, we did not witness debate about the pros and cons of the paradigm shift from older ways of knowing and doing (hypothesis-driven science) to the new mode of Social Intelligence (data driven science).
 In contrast to NS, our collaboratory participants did not discuss how the SI of NGS BD differs from traditional ways of knowing life/nature.
 The genomics practitioners at our collaboratory were already actively engaged in and committed to managing, allowing, capturing, exploiting, extending the SI of genomics as a new and generative way to know, and re-know and discover life and living systems.

-However, this is not to say that social intelligence was dThe case of gillustrates what we mean by ; imeans moving on and and the entities it brings into being.

-Indeed, the very fact that the domain has a name for the SI of BD – 'genomics' or 'genomic science' – to distinguish this nomos from other ways of knowing life (genetics, molecular biology) – attests to this.
+The taken-for-granted identification with big data amongst genomic scientists does not, however, imply that social intelligence is integral to genomics from the start.
+Indeed the field of genomics illustrates how big data and social intelligence are not the same thing.
+Whilst the Human Genome Project explicitly sought to generate big data (Hood and Kevles, 1992), social intelligence only emerged in the field of genomics with the advent of genome-wide association studies (GWAS) and other forms of knowing through differences and likenesses and the rise of data-driven science (Kragh-Furbo et al., 2015).
+Despite its proximity to disease, healthcare and clinical research, genomics continues to grapple with the problem of ‘socialising’ big data.
+It constantly seeks to move the focus from big data itself – the many sequenced genomes and the vast streams of DNA-related measures produced by DNA microarrays and other such devices – onto the practices through which social intelligence is achieved in the form of a re-figured engagement with life.

+The collaboratory itself displayed the work of data compositional social intelligence

-As a data-oriented science, the focus of SI on genomics is on data composition in the pursuit of knowledge.
-The social intelligence that genomics embodies concerns the coordinated composition of data, but the extraordinary measures that genomics implements in relation to its data (DNA sequences) seek to do more than curate data.
+Genomic social intelligence first of all concerns the coordinated composition of data.
+The extraordinary measures – ever-faster and smaller sequencing devices, ever-larger population cohorts and scientific consortia focused on expanded or deeper coverage of biological variations – that genomics implements in relation to its data (DNA sequences) seek to do more than curate data.
 They seek to marshal data in quantities and varieties sufficient to maximise the chances of new differences, new norms and relations coming to light by virtue of the accumulation of data.
-In this respect, genomics is symptomatic of big data science.

-All of the participants at our collaboratory were already integral to the SI of NGS BD – they are part of this new era.
-Thus, in contrast to the National Statistics Collaboratory domain, we did not witness debate about the pros and cons of the so-called paradigm shift from older ways of knowing and doing (hypothesis driven science) to the new mode of Social Intelligence (data driven science).
-In contrast to NS, our collaboratory participants did not discuss how the SI of NGS BD differs from traditional ways of knowing life/nature.
-The genomics practitioners at our collaboratory were already actively engaged in and committed to managing, allowing, capturing, exploiting, extending the SI of genomics as a new and generative way to know, and re-know and discover life and living systems.

-Below are some examples / illustrations / evidence of the SI of genomics from our collaboratory – first hand accounts of some of the challenges of mastering and capitalising on the SI of BD for genomics.
-The collaboratory itself displayed the compositional work of genomic Social Intelligence on data.

-The collaboratory itself displayed the work of data compositional social intelligence

-The SI of BD is the outcome and depends upon the actions and inter-actions and collaboration of many different people and things.
-It is a redistribution of method.
-This was apparent in our collaboratory.
+The genomic commitment to logistically cutting-edge movement of data (Mackenzie et al., 2015), statistically and mathematically deeply ordered organisation of relations between data (Mackenzie, 2015), and highly-leveraged (in the promissory and mechanical senses of that term) engagements between scientists and particular domains (the hospital, the home, the wheatfield) immediately loom large in any conversation around genomics.
+In the collaboratory events we organised around genomics, first hand accounts of some of the problems, uncertainties and presumptions of mastering and capitalising on genomic data quickly surfaced.